ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/organizingtests.md

 }
 ```

 **NOTE:** To run the above tests asynchronously, the test runner should instantiate the **"StoreControllerTest"** class for every single test.
-This is the default behaviour of xUnit so you should not experience any issues, if you do not alter its collection parallelism.
+This is the default behavior of **"xUnit"** so you shouldn't experience any issues if you do not alter its collection parallelism.
 You can also avoid a race condition if you replace the **"this"** keyword with **"Instance"**:

 ```c#
 namespace MusicStore.Test.Controllers